austinkinross/rubiks-cube-solver/README.md

 ==================
 Personal project.

-Not endorsed by (or affiliated with) anything by:
+Not endorsed by (or affiliated with):
 - Microsoft Corp.
 - Microsoft Open Tech Inc.
 - Any official "Rubik's Cube" company or product.